-Managing Director, Korea/Chair of Operations/Head of Corporate, Asia Pacific/Head of Crisis Communications & Issues Managementtkim@webershandwick.com
+Managing Director, North Asia/Chair of Operations/Head of Crisis & Issues Managementtkim@webershandwick.com

 Tyler has more than 25 years of experience in the business of strategic communications.
 He has counseled a wide range of senior executives of multinational corporations, providing them with strategies for a broad array of initiatives including market entry, corporate positioning, crisis and marketing communications.